Shakshuka, a small taste of Israel is a popular Middle Eastern and North African dish.

 - 2-3 tsp garlic paste

 - 2 tbsp smoked paprika, to taste

 - a handful of fresh coriander or parsley

 - salt and pepper, to taste

-- Add the tomatoes in the pan and begin to bs. reak down the tomatoes using a large cooking spoon and bring this to a simmer.
+2. Add the tomatoes in the pan and begin to break down the tomatoes using a large cooking spoon and bring this to a simmer.

-- You can add sliced chicken and/ or fetta cheese to your shakshuka for an extra touch.
+- You can add toppings like sliced cooked chicken, tuna or fetta cheese to your shakshuka for an extra touch.

 Please pin share and comment below!